marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 #### Prerequisits

-Google account (you can use an existing one)
+Google account

 ## Generate public- and private key

 ### Generate keys

 In your local terminal generate a public and private key with the following command below.
-- Replace PATH with a secure location on your local drive where you store your keys (for example ~/.ssh/).
-- Replace KEYNAME with a descriptive name (for example CGPkey).
-- Replace USERNAME with your username in GCP, a strong passphrase is recommended for added security.
+Replace PATH with a secure location on your local drive where you store your keys (for example ~/.ssh/).
+Replace KEYNAME with a descriptive name (for example CGPkey).
+Replace USERNAME with your username in GCP, a strong passphrase is recommended for added security.
 ```sh
 ssh-keygen -t rsa -b 4096 -f PATH/KEYNAME -C USERNAME
 ```